-2016 is the year of growth.
+2021 is the year of growth.
 For many entrepreneurs and startup founders, that means investing in new tools that can boost productivity, improve processes, and drive more profits.
-The question is, where do you start?
+So the question is, where do you start?

 You’ll notice that there are a few repeats throughout this list—rather than using the first mention of a tool and deleting all future references, we decided to keep all tools in, whether they had already been listed by someone else or not.
 To us, this is a great way to illustrate how popular a particular tool—like Intercom, for example—can be for people across a wide variety of industries.

 - Flow — It’s one of the most intuitive task management tools out there right now.
 It integrates chat and has Kanban boards, too.

 - Evergage — The best personalization platform I’ve ever used.
 It’s actually focused on results.
 Perfect for eCommerce startups, especially.

 - SumoMe — My go-to for list building and social sharing.
 There’s content analytics, a scroll box, a smart bar, etc. Everything you need to scale your traffic.